 If you’ve wondered if you’ll be able to file a liability claim against SEPTA, then the answer should now be clear.
 Not only can you file a claim of this kind, but also you should file a claim of this kind to obtain the compensation that you deserve.
 Regardless of the cause of your SEPTA accident, you have a right to seek compensation – so long as you follow the proper guidelines for doing so, that is.

 If you still don’t feel fully prepared to file a claim against SEPTA, that is okay.
-The professionals at the Law Offices of Joel J. Kofsky are here for you.
+The professionals at Philly Injury Law are here for you.
 Their team of seasoned accident lawyers can help you structure your case as well as get your claim information in order.
 If your case goes to trial, they can also represent you and ensure that your interests are protected throughout the litigation process.